Alternative versions of Captain America: Spider-Man: Life Story

 Spider-Man: Life Story takes place in an alternate continuity where characters naturally age after Peter Parker debuts as Spider-Man in 1962.
 In 1966, Captain America is pressured by the public to join the efforts in Vietnam and decides to go to see the conflict for himself.
-A year later, American soldiers label Steve as a traitor when he decides to protect a Vietnamese village.
+A year later, American soldiers label Captain America as a traitor when he decides to protect a Vietnamese village.
 By 1974, he is on the run, having gone rogue from the US to save lives on both sides of the conflict, and is seen in 1984 fighting in the Secret Wars.
 Captain America also gets himself involved in the Superhuman Civil War in the 2000s.
 In the 2010s, it is unknown if he is dead or in hiding after Doctor Doom took over the planet.

 U.S.Avengers

 In U.S.Avengers, Danielle Cage operates as Captain America in an alternate future where New York City has been flooded.
 She uses the magnetic components Steve once used on the shield in order to better control it, and has the abilities of both her parents.
 She first appears in Ultron Forever, and returns to the present as a member of the U.S.Avengers.